Little Green Grant - funding now confirmed for 2018/19

-If you are interested in making an application then do get in touch with PAVS' Third Sector Support Team on email@example.com or call (01437) 769 422 to discuss your ideas or request a copy of the application pack.
+If you are interested in making an application then do get in touch with PAVS' Third Sector Support Team on firstname.lastname@example.org or call (01437) 769 422 to discuss your ideas ahead of final funding confirmation.

 Little Green Grant - general information